minsshub/embai/Day5/readme.md

 ### (Preprocessing) Timestamp cleaning
 While loading the raw IMU log, some values in the `Timestamp` column were stored as strings or contained invalid entries, which caused errors during plotting and time-based feature extraction.
 To fix this, timestamps were converted into numeric format and invalid rows were removed.
+This preprocessing ensures a valid time axis for plotting and prevents errors in window-based feature extraction.

 ```python
 df['Timestamp'] = pd.to_numeric(df['Timestamp'], errors='coerce')